noah-t-cunningham/csci-468-spring2022-private/capstone/Capstone.md

         return new ListType(type);
     }

-We did this becasue if we just returned a new list type there could potentially be a garbage collection error, additionally memoizing this will help runtime in exchange for space.
+I did this becasue if we just returned a new list type there could potentially be a garbage collection error, additionally memoizing this will help runtime in exchange for space.

 # Section 4: Technical writing.
 Include the technical document that accompanied your capstone project.